AhmedFathyDev/AhmedFathyDev/README.md

 <h1 align="center">Summary</h1>

 * **One year of experience in Back-End Development and building web applications.
-Specialist in .NET Core Frameworks.**
+Specialist in .NET Core Frameworks**

 * **Strong knowledge of computer science, good in Object-Oriented Programming, Data Structures, Algorithms, Database Systems, Design Patterns, and Problem-Solving.**